strang3nt/Telegraft/telegraft-benchmark-service/README.md

 The results can be found in `/telegraft-benchmark-service/target`.
 Testing was done in a 6 core, 12 threads machine, 16 gb of ram, mileage may vary: a test result is uploaded in this repository, and follows a brief analysis of the benchmark run.

-> Note that the test stops when it reaches 100 failed requests, this is not to be considered as a failure,
-> just that the machine the test was run on is not fast enough, or better, the Raft algorithm could not
-> provide a response to the client request fast enough.